ELF-Lab/ParserTools/csv2fst/README.md

 # csv2fst

-This directory houses the tools for converting csv spreadsheets of Ojibwe (and eventually, we hope, Algonquian languages more generally) to lexc files and a foma-based FST.
+This directory houses the tools for converting CSV spreadsheets of language data to lexc files and a foma-based FST.
+Examples are given for Ojibwe, with the relevant language data accessible in other repos.
+However, this FST-generating code is intended to be applicable for other Algonquian languages and beyond -- if you have the necessary spreadsheets for your target language, it should be compatible with this code!

 ## Dependencies for the `csv2fst.py` script